chef/chef-workstation/dev-docs/Where-Do-Cookbooks-Come-From.md

 ### Method: Chef Infra Server

-This includes any case where a node's runlist is managed in absense of policy group/file.
+This includes any case where a node's runlist is managed in absence of policy group/file.

  - run list is expanded and merged in client:
    - starts from run list saved to node;  OR override run-list from the CLI